 A Michigan spinal epidural abscess lawyer can help if you or someone you care about was the victim of a medical misdiagnosis.

 We file medical malpractice lawsuits against hospitals and doctors in cases involving medical errors involving conditions of the spine.

 The failure to diagnose a spinal condition can result in significant permanent injuries to the patient.
-A lengthy delay can cause paralysis and neurological damage.
+A lengthy spinal abscess diagnosis delay can cause paralysis and neurological damage.

 - What is a spinal epidural abscess?